Agree with our rating?

 Given Punchey’s relatively low complaint total but its record of unanswered complaints, we have adjusted the BBB’s rating to a “C” overall.

-Punchey appears to offer two basic pricing plans: “Flat” and “Flex.”
-The company’s Flat plan charges 2.75% per swiped transaction, 3.15% plus $0.15 per keyed-in transaction, and 0.5% plus $0.25 per ACH transaction.
-Its Flex plan charges interchange plus 0.75% plus $0.15 for all card transactions and 0.5% plus $0.25 per ACH transaction.
-Punchey advertises “no long-term contracts” on its website, but it’s unclear whether it charges an early termination fee, a PCI compliance fee, monthly fee, or other Punchey fees.
-Punchey rates may also offer custom pricing under certain circumstances.
+Punchey currently offers two principal pricing plans: “Flat” and “Flex.”
+The Flat plan includes rates of 2.75% for swiped transactions, 3.15% plus $0.15 for keyed-in transactions, and 0.5% plus $0.25 for ACH transactions.
+The Flex plan operates on an interchange plus model, charging 0.75% plus $0.15 for card transactions, and the same rates as the Flat plan for ACH transactions.
+While Punchey promotes “no long-term contracts” on its website, it remains unclear if there are associated early termination fees, PCI compliance fees, monthly fees, or other specific Punchey fees.
+The company may also provide custom pricing options under certain conditions.

 According to a job posting on the company’s website, Punchey appears to employ an in-house sales and telemarketing staff rather than utilize independent sales agents to market its services.
 We believe that this hiring practice allows companies to better regulate the conduct of their sales agents, which usually results in a lower complaint rate among merchants.
 Predictably, we are unable to locate any Punchey reviews that describe its sales team in a negative light.